Research & Clinical Trials

-The most remarkable advances in cardiovascular medicine all started with basic and clinical research initiatives.
+The most remarkable advances in cardiovascular medicine all started with research initiatives.
 At the Pat and Jim Calhoun Cardiology Center, exciting research projects are being carried out at both the clinical and pre-clinical levels.
 Some of the far-reaching initiatives currently under investigation include:

 - Novel ways to prevent the progression of coronary artery disease